-Extension File Type Description QuickBooks Editions .QBW QuickBooks for Windows regular work- ing file This is the working data file type created when a user creates a new QuickBooks file.
-Pro, Premier, Professional Bookkeeper, Accountant, Enterprise .QBB QuickBooks for Windows backup file The most secure and complete method for protecting your data with a backup.
-Pro, Premier, Professional Bookkeeper, Accountant, Enterprise .QBM QuickBooks for Windows portable com- pany file This is a compressed version of your QuickBooks .QBW data file.
+S 12 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 Extension File Type Description QuickBooks Editions .QBW QuickBooks for Windows regular working file This is the working data file type created when a user creates a new QuickBooks file.
+Pro, Premier, Accountant, Enterprise .QBB QuickBooks for Windows backup file The most secure and complete method for protecting your data with a backup.
+Pro, Premier, Accountant, Enterprise .QBM QuickBooks for Windows porta- ble company file This is a compressed version of your QuickBooks .QBW data file.
 Used primarily to email or move the file to another location.
-Pro, Premier, Professional Bookkeeper, Accountant, Enterprise .QBX Accountant's Copy (export file) This is created by the business owner to save or send data to the accountant.
-Pro, Premier, Professional Bookkeeper, Accountant, Enterprise .QBA Accountant's Copy (con- verted .QBX file) QuickBooks creates this file when open/convert an .QBX file is performed (usually by the accountant).
-Professional Bookkeeper, Accountant, Enterprise Accountant .QBY Accountant's Copy (import file) This is the file the accountant sends to the business owner after making changes.
-Professional Bookkeeper, Accountant, Enterprise Accountant
+Pro, Premier, Accountant, Enterprise .QBX Accountant's Copy (export file) The business owner creates this to save or send data to the accountant.
+Pro, Premier, Accountant, Enterprise .QBA Accountant's Copy (converted .QBX file) QuickBooks creates this file when opening or converting a .QBX file (usually by the accountant).
+Premier Accountant, Enterprise Accountant .QBY Accountant's Copy (import file) This is the file the accountant sends to the business owner after making changes.
+Premier Accountant, Enterprise Accountant

-\Not shown in Table 16.1 are QuickBooks Online and QuickBooks for Mac.
-Both of these versions have a different file structure, and neither of them supports the Accountant's Copy feature discussed at length in this chapter.
+^{}Not shown in Table 16.1 are QuickBooks Online and QuickBooks for Mac.
+Both versions have a different file structure, and neither of them supports the Accountant's Copy feature discussed at length in this chapter.